Sports in Toronto: Baseball

 In 1967, a Toronto group was one of six to submit a bid for a NL expansion team.
 In 1971, Howard Webster, chairman of The Globe and Mail, made an offer to purchase the San Diego Padres and relocate them to Toronto but it was refused.
-In early 1974, MLGL announced plans to build a new baseball stadium in Toronto, but the city ultimately decided to renovate Exhibition Stadium to make it suitable for baseball.
+In early 1974, MLGL announced plans to build a new baseball stadium in Toronto, however the city ultimately decided later that year to a renovation of Exhibition Stadium to make it suitable for baseball.

 Later that year a group called Canadian Baseball Co. led by Sydney Cooper submitted an application to both the AL and NL for a franchise.
 Cooper had previously been part of Webster's group.
 At the time it was reported that there were at least four groups bidding for a Toronto team, including ones led by Labatt Brewing Company, MLGL and Robert Hunter, the former President of the International League Maple Leafs, in addition to Canadian Baseball Co.
 Lorne Duguid, vice-president of Hiram Walker Distillers and MLGL executive, led MLGL's bid.

 Inside the Rogers Centre.
 A game between the New York Yankees and Toronto Blue Jays.
 The team moved into the stadium in 1989.

 In 1975, the owner of the Baltimore Orioles stated that he was in negotiations to sell his team to a Toronto group.
-The following January, San Francisco Giants owner Horace Stoneham agreed to sell the team for $13.25 million to a group headed by Labatt intending to relocate it to Toronto.
+The following January, San Francisco Giants owner Horace Stoneham agreed to sell the team for $13.25 million to a group headed by Labatt, which also included Vulcan Assets Ltd. (owned by Webster) and Canadian Imperial Bank of Commerce (CIBC), intending to relocate it to Toronto.
 The team would have begun play in the 1976 season at Exhibition Stadium, and be called the Toronto Giants.
 However the plan to move the Giants was quashed by a U.S. court.
 The MLGL group also bid on the Giants, with Ballard stating that they had offered $15 million for the team, after having previously negotiated with the owners of the Baltimore Orioles, Chicago White Sox, Cleveland Indians and Oakland Athletics in their attempt to acquire a team for Toronto.